dstore-dbap/LumberMill/README.md

 A simple log message manager in python.
 To run GambolPutty you will need Python 2.5+.
 For better performance you should run GambolPutty with pypy.
 Tested with pypy-2.0.2 and pypy-2.2.1.
+For IPC ZeroMq is used instead of the default multiprocessing.Queue.
+This resulted in nearly 3 times of the performance with multiprocessing.Queue.

 To analyze i.e. log data, this tool offers a simple approach to parse the streams using different modules, the approach being quite similar to the well known logstash.